 History of the Counselor Education Program

 In 1990, the Counselor Education Program explored the feasibility of national accreditation from the Council for Accreditation of Counseling and Related Educational Programs (CACREP).
 In 1995, the credit hour requirement for both Program options was increased to 48 semester hours and the Program received initial CACREP accreditation.
-In 1997 full accreditation was granted through 2002.
-In 2002, the Counselor Education Program was reaccredited by CACREP through 2010.
+In 1997 full accreditation was granted, and CACREP accreditation has been maintained since that time.

-In early Fall of 2003, the Counselor Education Programs received full CACREP reaccreditation.
-In July 2003, Dr. Mike Gilles assumed the position of CACREP Unit Leader when Dr. Campbell stepped down to assume Department Chair of Education & Educational Psychology.
+In July 2003, Dr. Michael Gilles assumed the position of CACREP Unit Leader when Dr. Campbell stepped down to become the Department Chair of Education & Educational Psychology.

 In 2009, Dr. Gabriel Lomas joined the faculty joined the Counselor Education Program, replacing Dr. Aram Aslanian who retired.
 Dr. Lomas became CACREP Unit Leader in 2014.

 In 2017, Dr. Nicole DeRonck joined the Counselor Education, replacing Dr. Michael Gilles who retired.

 In 2018, Dr. DeRonck became the Coordinator of the School Counseling option.